For general questions about IRB issues, please contact Jacob Silberstein, Senior Research Coordinator, 617-636-2147 or firstname.lastname@example.org.

 There are IRB educational requirements that need to be completed by all students engaged in human subject research, and should be completed prior to submitting a protocol to the IRB.
 These are reading modules that can be viewed on your time, with follow-up exams.
 Once finished, send your certificate of completion to Jacob Silberstein (Jacob.Silberstein@tufts.edu) to confirm you’ve completed the correct training.
 For directions, you can also contact Jacob directly.

-Before submitting ANYTHING to the IRB, you must send it through the Research Administration office first.
+Before submitting ANYTHING to the IRB, you must send it through Dental Research Administration (DRA) first.
 Dr. Britta Magnuson will also approve all protocols before they are sent to the IRB.
-Please contact firstname.lastname@example.org for guidance and further instruction.
+Please contact email@example.com for guidance and further instruction.

 Research on human subjects is any research in which the investigator obtains information about a living individual through intervention or interaction with the individual (such as administering medication or having the person fill out a survey), or from identifiable private information that should be protected (including observation of behavior in a nonpublic setting).
 It also includes any research that used personal information such as identified/identifiable secondary data or blood/tissue samples.
 Please review the guidelines on the Health Sciences Campus Institutional Review Board website (http://viceprovost.tufts.edu/HSCIRB/ ) for in-depth information about the IRB process on the Health Sciences campus.